 - If supported by your camera, consider setting the frame rate to 5 frames per second at driving or biking speeds and 1 frame per second for walking speeds.

-- To ensure that GPS data is properly collected, start and stop your collection path in areas with open sky (e.g. avoid trees, buildings, etc.)
+- To ensure that GPS data is properly collected, start and stop your collection path in areas with open sky (e.g. avoid trees, buildings, etc.).
+Videos collected indoors or inside tunnels often lack adequate GPS and may not publish successfully.

 - To help us automatically position 360 images in relation to one another, when capturing imagery, try to overlap with some areas you already captured in the collection.
 This include turns (e.g. a city block) in your collection path.